Clinical Pilates and injury prevention

-The goal of Mat Pilates is to strengthen the body's abdominals, lower back muscles, pelvic floor, hips and glutes.
+The goal of Mat Pilates is to strengthen the body's abdominals, lower back muscles, as well as improve pelvic floor, hips and glutes.
 With the aid of resistance bands, weights and rings, the floor exercises will help build and strengthen these muscles while still remaining a low-impact exercise that is gentle on the joints.
 The exercises will also aid in flexibility and improving posture and there is a strong focus on connecting your breathing to the exercises.

 Reformer Pilates builds on the benefits of Mat Pilates by adding resistance from the pulley and spring system and allowing your body to move through its full range of motion.
 The bars and cables also allows for a more comprehensive workout allowing you to work your arms and legs more thoroughly.
 The tension of the springs on the moving carriage adjust to different levels of difficulty, so as you become stronger you are able to progress in exercises.